Fertility

 2. Disconnection through disagreement

 Olivia*, 40, has adenomyosis and endometriosis, autoimmune hypothyroidism and immune issues, and has been TTC for four years.
-When explaining feelings of disconnection, Olivia told us tries to stay hopeful and positive.
-In contrast, Olivia’s partner maintains a more pessimistic view, and that this has caused a rift in their relationship.
+When talking about the emotional distance in her relationship, Olivia shared that she tries to stay hopeful and focus on the positives.
+Her partner, on the other hand, tends to take a more pessimistic approach – something that’s created tension between them.

-“I’ve spoken to a couple of fertility counsellors, which has been very helpful,” Olivia explained.
-“In addition to counselling, I’ve tried to deal with the stress that infertility has posed on my relationship by talking frankly with my partner.
-I always try to talk when I feel the pressure is getting too high.
+“I’ve spoken to a couple of fertility counsellors, which has been very helpful,” says Olivia.
+“In addition to counselling, I’ve tried to deal with the stress infertility has put on my relationship by talking frankly with my partner.
+I always try to talk when I feel the pressure is getting too high.”

-“We don’t talk about it very often as these discussions tend to be quite emotionally exhausting, but when we do, it helps us both a lot.
+These conversations aren’t always frequent, or easy.
+“We don’t talk about it very often, as these discussions tend to be quite emotionally exhausting,” she explains.
+“But when we do, it helps us both a lot.”

-“Even though we don’t think the same way about lots of things, it helps to speak, be listened to, and to hear what the other has to say, to know where we both stand.”
-Once they’ve spoken, Olivia often finds that “we’re on the same page about most, even if not all, the important issues.”
+While Olivia and her partner often approach things from different angles, speaking openly helps bridge that gap.
+“Even though we don’t think the same way about lots of things, it helps to speak, be listened to, and to hear what the other has to say – to know where we both stand.”
+And more often than not, she adds, “we’re on the same page about most, even if not all, the important issues.”

-Addressing differences, especially when it comes to fertility, is easier said than done.
-Denise uses a talking stick to help.
-“Sometimes we don’t really hear our partner,” Denise explains, “this native American tool allows the person holding the stick to do the talking while their partner just listens.”
+Of course, addressing emotional differences, especially around something as charged as fertility, is rarely straightforward.
+Denise, another member of our community, uses a unique approach to make sure both partners feel heard: the talking stick.
+“Sometimes we don’t really hear our partner,” she says.
+“This tool allows the person holding the stick to do the talking, while their partner just listens.”

 Compromise through communication

-Without compromise, fertility disagreements can lead to resentment and relationship tension.
-Olivia and her partner also have conflicting viewpoints when it comes to who they should talk to about their fertility struggle.
+Without compromise, disagreements can quietly build into resentment and strain within a relationship.
+Olivia and her partner, for example, hold conflicting views on who they should talk to about their fertility struggle.

-“I feel like a fake and a liar not telling our mutual friends, and I need to concentrate quite hard not to accidentally mention it,” Olivia explains.
+“I need to concentrate quite hard not to accidentally mention it,” Olivia explains.
 “It makes interacting with my partner’s family quite tricky too, like when we’ve visited them, and I’ve not been able to tell them why I’ve had to rush to the bedroom mid-film when taking my injections.”

 3. Fertility financing worries

-“What started with ‘well, if we buy those supplements, we won’t buy such and such’ soon progressed to giving up holidays to pay for fertility massages, which puts a strain on our relationship,” Sally explained.
+“What started with ‘well, if we buy those supplements, we won’t buy such and such’ soon progressed to giving up holidays to fund fertility expenses, which puts a strain on our relationship,” Sally explained.

 Let’s talk about money, and create a clear plan